and33zy/Data-portfolio/README.md

     * Can show discrepencies when quoting treatment plans to patients
   * Most importantly highlights the most common insurance carrier that patients use.
   * This report is significant because it helps me and our dentist figure out which insurance carrier we can decide on terminating our contract with and which ones we are okay to stay in network to negotiate or leave alone.
   * Some insurance carriers are non-negotiable, if those are on the lower paying carriers, we can use this report to see if we have a lot of patients using that specific carrier.
+  * This was given by Unlock the PPO for a newer version of OpenDental.
+Code was modified to  adjust to older version of software to find correct column names.

 #### 2. [Procedures-by-Procedure-Code](https://github.com/and33zy/Procedures-by-Procedure-Code.git)
   * A report generated through OpenDental that tracks all known procedure codes used in our office.